-Texas Department of Transportation (TxDOT): TxDOT is coordinating a meeting for March 11, with Borger and Hutchinson Counties in addition to the city of Fritch to discuss clean-up efforts.
-TxDOT's mobile mechanic assigned to support TAMFS was demobilized at 7:00 pm on March 8.
+Texas Department of Transportation (TxDOT): TxDOT's guardrail contractor began repairs on March 11.
+TxDOT's mobile mechanic assigned to support TAMFS was demobilized on March 8.
 TxDOT has provided photo documentation to AgriLife agents to identify livestock carcass removal and remediation in the state-owned rights-of-ways (ROWs) in support of efforts to positively identify livestock and match with ranch owners.
-Local crews in Hemphill

-County began repairs of delineation markers on March 6.
+Local crews in Hemphill County began repairs of delineation markers on March 6.
 TxDOT has provided responding agencies with a total of 1,495 gallons of fuel.